Team Portal Login Client Login

 • Advise them to always hang up if they receive an automated call.

-If you want to stop junk mail being delivered to your parent’s house, the first thing to do is sign up with the Mailing Preference Service.
+If you want to stop junk mail being delivered to your parent’s or loved one’s house, the first thing to do is sign up with the Mailing Preference Service.
 This is similar to the TPS, and it will prevent marketers from sending out junk mail.
 If you then receive mail from a marketer, you can complain to the Mailing Preference Service, and they will write to the company.

 You can also opt out of the Royal Mail ‘s Door-to-Door service.
 This will only apply to unaddressed mail, and the Royal Mail cannot stop delivering mail with an address on it.

-Redirect Post
+Redirect post

-Put Up a Sign on the Letterbox
+Put up a sign on the letterbox

 You may want to consider putting up a sign on the letterbox saying ‘No Junk Mail’, and this can help to reduce the amount of mail from local businesses sending out leaflets.
 You can buy various stickers at the Stop Junk Mail website.

-Postal Scams
+Postal scams

 Many scams target the elderly because they are more vulnerable.
-Always talk to your parent and advise them never to act on junk mail or to reply to it in any way.
+Always talk to your loved one and advise them never to act on junk mail or to reply to it in any way.
 If they do think something needs a reply, make sure they always check with you or someone else first.

 It is especially important that they do not provide any personal or financial details.
 They should also avoid anything that mentions a prize, and on no account should they send money in return for a prize.
 If you receive a scam – or what you think is a scam – in the post, report it to Trading Standards.